bsdrks/graaf/README.md

 ## Algorithms

-### Shortest path

-`DijkstraUnweighted`

-Dijkstra's algorithm with binary heap for unweighted directed graphs.
-Works on graph representations that implement `AddEdge`.

-`DijkstraWeighted`

-Dijkstra's algorithm with binary heap for weighted directed graphs.
-Works on graph representations that implement `AddWeightedEdge`.
+### Single-source shortest paths

+- `dijkstra_sssp_unweighted` for unweighted directed graphs
+- `dijkstra_sssp_weighted` for weighted directed graphs

+### Multiple sources shortest paths

+- `DijkstraUnweighted.dijkstra` for unweighted directed graphs
+- `DijkstraWeighted.dijkstra` for weighted directed graphs

 ## Graph operation traits

+These traits are implemented for various graph representations built from standard library containers.

-- `AddEdge` adds an edge to an unweighted graph
+- `AddEdge` adds an edge to an unweighted graph.
-- `AddWeightedEdge` adds an edge to a weighted graph
+- `AddWeightedEdge` adds an edge to a weighted graph.
-- `CountAllEdges` counts all edges in a graph
+- `CountAllEdges` counts all edges in a graph.
-- `CountAllVertices` counts all vertices in a graph
+- `CountAllVertices` counts all vertices in a graph.
-- `EdgeWeight` gets the weight of a given edge
+- `EdgeWeight` gets the weight of a given edge.
-- `Indegree` returns the indegree of a given vertex
+- `Indegree` returns the indegree of a given vertex.
-- `IsEdge` returns whether an edge exists between two vertices
+- `IsEdge` returns whether an edge exists between two vertices.
-- `IterAllEdges` iterates over all unweighted edges in a graph
+- `IterAllEdges` iterates over all unweighted edges in a graph.
-- `IterAllWeightedEdges` iterates over all weighted edges in a graph
+- `IterAllWeightedEdges` iterates over all weighted edges in a graph.
-- `IterEdges` iterates over all unweighted edges with a given source vertex
+- `IterEdges` iterates over all unweighted edges with a given source vertex.
-- `IterVertices` iterates over all vertices in a graph
+- `IterVertices` iterates over all vertices in a graph.
-- `IterWeightedEdges` iterates over all weighted edges with a given source vertex
+- `IterWeightedEdges` iterates over all weighted edges with a given source vertex.
-- `Outdegree` returns the outdegree of a vertex
+- `Outdegree` returns the outdegree of a vertex.
-- `RemoveEdge` removes an edge from a graph
+- `RemoveEdge` removes an edge from a graph.
-- `VertexWeight` returns the weight of a given vertex
+- `VertexWeight` returns the weight of a given vertex.

 ## Graph representations